malc-j/.dotfiles/README.md

 # ubuntu-dotfiles
+Different types of configuration files for setting up an Ubuntu.
+Includes:
+- Fonts
+- Background images
+- .bashrc aliases
-Configuration files for setting up an Ubuntu.
-Should work with most Debian based linux distros.
+- .zshhrc complete configurations (themes, plugins and more) Should work with most Debian based linux distros.

 ## Requirements
 ### Terminal